Mosco-convergence of Cheeger energies on varying spaces satisfying curvature dimension conditions: Introduction

 \item[(ii)] if $f_n\in L^1(\mm_n)$ converges $L^1$-weak to $f_\infty \in L^1(\mm_\infty)$, we have

-\end{itemize} \end{theorem} In the above, a major role is played by the result \cite{ACCMcS20} about the independence of $\CD_q$ condition of the transport exponent $q\in(1,\infty)$ (reported in Theorem \ref{thm:CDq independent} below).
+\end{itemize} \end{theorem} Except when $p = 2$, obtained in \cite{GMS15}, the above result is new for all other exponents.
+For its proof, a major role is played by the result \cite{ACCMcS20} about the independence of $\CD_q$ condition of the transport exponent $q\in(1,\infty)$ (reported in Theorem \ref{thm:CDq independent} below).
 This makes it possible to treat all the $p$-Cheeger and BV-energies together, only assuming working with the $\CD = \CD_2$ condition.
 As a byproduct, we also have to assume the finiteness of the reference measures $\mm_n$ since this is an assumption in \cite{ACCMcS20}.
 Our statement would automatically extend to general $\sigma$-finite reference measures as soon as \cite{ACCMcS20} works in this case.

 In contrast, $\mm_\infty$ can be also $\sigma$-finite, therefore the above result can be certainly applied for non-compact limit spaces $\X_\infty$ arising from sequences of compact ones (for instance, as blow-ups).
-Furthermore, the conclusion i) is directly implied by an analogous result proved in Theorem \ref{thm:Mosco in CDKinf} holding in a genuine infinite dimensional setting, up to technical assumptions fulfilled in Theorem \ref{thm:Mosco in CDKN} thanks to \cite{ACCMcS20}.
-Finally, we stress that the limit space $\X_\infty$ needs not be non-branching.
+Furthermore, conclusion (i) is directly implied by an analogous result in Theorem \ref{thm:Mosco in CDKinf} holding in a genuine infinite dimensional setting, up to technical assumptions fulfilled in Theorem \ref{thm:Mosco in CDKN} thanks to \cite{ACCMcS20}.

 We next turn to the analogous result for spaces satisfying the measure contraction property. \begin{theorem} Let $\Xdmxn$ be a sequence of $q$-essentially non-branching pointed metric measure spaces for all $q\in(1,\infty),n\in\N$.
-Suppose $\X_n$ satisfies ${\sf MCP}(K,N)$ for some $K \in \R, N \in [1,\infty)$ and that $\X_n \overset{pmGH}{\rightarrow} \X_\infty$ for some $\Xdmxinf$.
+Suppose $\X_n$ satisfies ${\sf MCP}(K,N)$ for some $K \in \R, N \in [1,\infty)$ and that $\X_n \overset{pmG}{\rightarrow} \X_\infty$ for some $\Xdmxinf$.
 Then, it holds \begin{itemize} \item[(i)] for all $p\in(1,\infty)$, if $f_n\in L^p(\mm_n)$ converges $L^p$-weak to $f_\infty \in L^p(\mm_\infty)$ we have

 \item[(ii)] if $f_n\in L^1(\mm_n)$ converges $L^1$-weak to $f_\infty \in L^1(\mm_\infty)$, we have